Part 2: Kellogg: Webb Road Redesign

 Part 1 of this series on our Kellogg project, in Wichita, KS, explained the initial conceptual design inspirations for the project and demonstrated how these inspirations influenced our primary design work.
 After these designs were completed, the entire project got a massive redesign, of which the aesthetics were only a small part.
 Bridges and roads were redesigned or removed and the landscape and grading was simplified, all in an effort to reduce the overall budget.
 As a part of this, the aesthetics were also reviewed and redesigned, both to fit the new infrastructure and to accommodate the smaller budget.

-The initial design inspiration of wind through the prairie was developed further on the wall patterns during this redesign phase.
+The initial design inspiration of wind through the prairie was developed further for the wall patterns during this redesign phase.
 The individual pattern panels were refined to create strong formal gestures.
 Each unit was designed to work as a distinct piece and as a part of a larger graphic pattern.
 Considering multiple scales in this manner allows for the pattern to have deeper meaning and to be read from many viewpoints.

 The most dramatic changes occur at Webb Road Bridge, where the large mesh sculptures were replaced with simpler cut metal railings.
 These railings are similar to solutions devised for River Road and especially Arlington.
 They follow the curves of the bridge and their patterning mirrors the patterning on the concrete barriers below them.